Oussama Khatib: diving into robotics

 First steps in France

-" One of the fathers of modern robotics, a precursor and visionary ".
-With these words, Philippe Poignet, director of the Montpellier Laboratory of Computer Science, Robotics and Microelectronics(Lirmm), begins his eulogy of his American colleague.
-The speech, written by three hands with his two colleagues Vincent Creuze and Philippe Fraisse, underlines the extent to which this honorary doctorate celebrates the collaboration between two teams, not to say two countries.
-For Oussama Khatib not only knows France well, but also Montpellier, where he arrived for the first time in 1969 after a youth spent in Syria.
+" One of the fathers of modern robotics, a pioneer and a visionary ".
+With these words, Philippe Poignet, Director of the Montpellier Laboratory of Computer Science, Robotics and Microelectronics(Lirmm), begins his eulogy of his American colleague.
+The speech, written in collaboration with his two colleagues Vincent Creuze and Philippe Fraisse, underlines the extent to which this honorary doctorate celebrates the collaboration between two teams, not to say two countries.
+For Oussama Khatib not only knows France well, but also Montpellier, where he first arrived in 1969 after a youth spent in Syria.

-He stayed there to complete a master's degree in electronics and automation before moving to Paris where he did his thesis.
-At the time, he developed a new mathematical method known as "potential field" which revolutionized the way robots move.
-His work was particularly noticed and earned him a post-doctoral position at the prestigious Stanford University in California, where he would remain for the rest of his life.
-Fifty years of research and innovation followed, making Oussama Khatib one of the most visionary robotics researchers of his generation, as Philippe Fraisse, who collaborated with him for many years, testifies: " He was the first to understand the importance of human-robot interaction and the scientific challenges to be met in order for robotics to make its contribution to technical and social progress in our modern societies.
+He stayed on to complete a master's degree in electronics and automation, before moving to Paris to write his thesis.
+At the time, he was developing a new mathematical method known as the "potential field" method, which revolutionized the way robots move.
+His highly acclaimed work earned him a post-doctoral position at the prestigious Stanford University in California, where he would remain for the rest of his life.
+Fifty years of research and innovation followed, making Oussama Khatib one of the most visionary robotics researchers of his generation, as Philippe Fraisse, who collaborated with him for many years, testifies: " He was the first to understand the importance of human-robot interaction and the scientific challenges to be met if robotics is to make its contribution to technical and social progress in modern society.

 Aiming for the Moon with Ocean One

-But it is without a doubt his latest creation, not to say creature, that has been the most talked about: the diving robot Ocean One.
-Let's go back in time and stop in 2016.
-We are off the coast of Toulon on board theAndré Malraux, the ship of the French department of underwater archaeological research, the Drassm.
-On the deck the agitation reaches the archaeologists curious to see in action the main actor of this mission.
-An orange body of two meters long for a weight of two hundred kilos, eyes equipped with cameras, two arms with seven joints extended by interchangeable hands and manipulated thanks to haptic interfaces able to restore tactile sensations to the one who pilots them.
+But it's undoubtedly its latest creation, not to say creature, that has made the most headlines: the Ocean One diving robot.
+Let's go back in time to 2016.
+We're off the coast of Toulon aboard theAndré Malraux, the vessel of the French department of underwater archaeological research, the Drassm.
+On deck, archaeologists are getting restless, curious to see the main player in this mission in action.
+A two-metre-long, two-hundred-kilo orange body, camera-equipped eyes, two seven-jointed arms extended by interchangeable hands and manipulated by haptic interfaces capable of restoring tactile sensations to the pilot.
 Ocean One is as surprising for its humanoid silhouette as for the sophistication of its equipment.

-In the middle of the archaeologists, Oussama Khatib exchanges with Vincent Creuze, researcher in underwater robotics.
-Together they are working on the final details of this landmark dive.
-In a few moments Ocean One and Speedy, the Lirmm robot, will explore the wreck of the Lune, a ship belonging to Louis XIV that sank in 1664 and lies at a depth of 91 meters. " The objective of these first tests was to demonstrate that Ocean One was capable of recovering and manipulating objects underwater with the same delicacy as an archaeologist .
+Among the archaeologists, Oussama Khatib talks to Vincent Creuze, a researcher in underwater robotics.
+Together, they are fine-tuning the final details of this landmark dive.
+In just a few moments, Ocean One and Speedy, the Lirmm robot, will set off to explore the wreck of the Lune, a ship belonging to Louis XIV that sank in 1664 and lies at a depth of 91 meters. " The aim of these initial tests was to demonstrate that Ocean One was capable of recovering and handling objects underwater with the same delicacy as an archaeologist .

-Very quickly the news spread like wildfire in the small world of robotics and far beyond. " Oussama Khatib is an extremely generous researcher who has done a lot and continues to do a lot for the promotion of robotics in the world," says Vincent Creuze.
+Oussama Khatib is an extremely generous researcher who has done a great deal, and continues to do so, to promote robotics worldwide," says Vincent Creuze.
 Everything he produces is immediately made available to the scientific community.
-And in fact, when the Stanford researcher is not at sea, it is in the air that he travels the planet, always between two conferences, to provide advice and seminars to the many universities, foundations and companies that are snapping him up.
-In France, he has been a member of the Strategic Research Council since 2014, responsible for informing the French government's decisions on national research strategy.
+And indeed, when the Stanford researcher isn't at sea, it's in the air that he criss-crosses the planet, always between two lectures, to dispense advice and seminars to the many universities, foundations and companies that snatch him up.
+In France, for example, he has sat on the Strategic Research Council since 2014, responsible for informing the French government's decisions on national research strategy.

 " This symposium is really his baby.
-It is an event that is both very selective, with less than sixty papers proposed, but which also allows young researchers to meet the best robotics specialists in the world. " This is a great opportunity to taste even more the luck of counting among the honorary doctors of the University of Montpellier a scientist such as Oussama Khatib who declared in March 2022 in the columns of the newspaper Le Monde: " What I imagine?
-Fleets of humanoid robots working together under the supervision of one or more operators, in order to perform tasks that are risky for humans.
-This is the way.
-This is the future.
+It's a highly selective event, with less than sixty papers on offer, but it also enables young researchers to meet the world's leading robotics specialists. " All the more reason to savour the good fortune of counting among the honorary doctors of the University of Montpellier a scientist such as Oussama Khatib, who declared in March 2022 in the columns of the newspaper Le Monde: " What do I imagine?
+Fleets of humanoid robots working together under the supervision of one or more operators, to carry out tasks that are risky for humans.
+This is the way forward.
+That will be the future.